brotatotes/bht-automation/bht gen 3/1 Corinthians/Chapter 10/1 Corinthians 10 3 bht.md

 ### John Calvin:
-1. "A sign, it is true, is a sign, and retains its essence, but, as Papists act a ridiculous part, who dream of transformations, (I know not of what sort), so it is not for us to separate between the reality and the emblem which God has conjoined."
+1. "It is not bare emblems that are presented to us in the Sacraments, but that the thing represented is at the same time truly imparted, for God is not a deceiver to feed us with empty fancies."
-2. "Thus there is a difference between us and them only in degree, or, (as they commonly say), of 'more and less,' for we receive more fully what they received in a smaller measure.
+2. "Thus there is a difference between us and them only in degree, or, of 'more and less,' for we receive more fully what they received in a smaller measure.
 It is not as if they had had bare emblems, while we enjoy the reality."
-3. "What does he mean to say here, but that the ancient people of God were honored with the same benefits with us, and were partakers of the same sacraments, that we might not, from confiding in any peculiar privilege, imagine that we would be exempted from the punishment which they endured?"
+3. "He chose rather those that were more obscure, because they served more as a contrast between us and them."

 ### Philip Schaff:
 1. 1 Corinthians 10:3. and did all eat the same spiritual meat the manna which, by a mysterious arrangement of heaven, fed them all their journey through.